Laurana Wong - Performance Art The Face of Laurana Wong

 I began destroying my ego last night:

-It's from a performance art piece I did at Pearl earlier this year called Leggo My Ego: The 7-foot wooden behemoth was attached to my body with a harness and a canvas shroud.
-I dragged it behind me, cut a hole in the canvas at my abdomen, and pulled out 13 very long and shiny strings from the opening.
+This 7-foot wooden behemoth is from a performance piece I did earlier this year called Leggo My Ego: It was attached to my body with a harness and a canvas shroud.
+I dragged it behind me a while, cut a hole in the canvas at my abdomen, and pulled out 13 very long and shiny strings from the opening.
 The strings were wound round and round my body.
-I cut myself free of the shroud of my ego and offered up the strings to members of the audience.
+I cut myself free from the shroud and offered up the strings to members of the audience.

 I have no footage of the performance.
 Considering the title of the piece, it's perfectly fitting, really...
 My ego has been lounging behind my house in The Oregon ever since.

-But, I just sold my house, and I'm saying goodbye to 80% of my possessions.
-My ego is one of the things that had to go.
-So, I burnt it in the backyard.
+I burnt it in the backyard.
 Ritual Style.
-It caught fire much better than I thought it would considering the wet weather of late:
+It caught fire much better than I thought it would considering the wet weather:

 As the flames licked higher, I kept hearing police sirens.
 I couldn't shake the fear that a neighbor had called the cops on me.
 My effigy was, after all, ramping very quickly into bonfire status:

 About this time, I heard the commotion of an impending fire brigade.
 My fears of getting caught finally gripped me.
-I scrabbled to attach the hose, turn on the spigot, and douse the flames of my ego.
+I scrabbled to attach the water hose to the spigot, turned on the spigot, and doused the flames of my burning ego.

 Laurana Wong - - concept, photography